 The FAVA Community Artist Residency welcomes applications from artists in any stage of their practice who are producing film or video art.

-second payment upon delivery of completed project – CDN $500.00
+second payment upon receipt of first deliverable (curated video & blog post) – CDN $500.00

 The activity of the residency will be: